Renaissance (Beyoncé album): Featured, sampled and interpolated artists

+Producer Kelman Duran, who received permission from the late Memphis rapper Princess Loko's family and main collaborator Tommy Wright III to use her catalog of songs in his productions, sampled a song of hers with Wright (1994s "Still Pimpin") to create dembow and reggaeton-infused opening track "I'm That Girl".
 Jamaican singer Grace Jones was featured on the track "Move"; Jones said how she does not usually collaborate with other artists, but agreed to work with Beyoncé because she is "a beautiful person, a beautiful talent" and she attends the same church as Jones' brother.
 American television personality Ts Madison, whose viral video clip "Bitch, I'm Black" is sampled on "Cozy", expressed gratitude to Beyoncé for allowing her to "let me use my voice" and "let it be known that we are all Black in totality" to a global audience.
-Other artists who expressed gratitude for being included on Renaissance include Robin S., whose 1990 house hit "Show Me Love" is credited on lead single "Break My Soul"; Kevin Aviance, whose song "Cunty" is sampled on "Pure/Honey"; and ballroom commentator Kevin JZ Prodigy, whose chants are borrowed from the 2009 DJ MikeQ track "Feels Like" on "Pure/Honey".
+Other artists who expressed gratitude for being included on Renaissance include Kevin Aviance, whose song "Cunty" is sampled on "Pure/Honey"; and ballroom commentator Kevin JZ Prodigy, whose chants are borrowed from the 2009 DJ MikeQ track "Feels Like" on "Pure/Honey".

-American singer and songwriter Kelis' 's 2003 single "Milkshake" was interpolated on "Energy".
+While many artists felt honored to have their work sampled on this album, a few took issue with it.
+One of them being American singer and songwriter Kelis, whose 2003 single "Milkshake" was interpolated on "Energy".
 Beyoncé sought permission from Pharrell Williams and Chad Hugo of the Neptunes – the sole writers, producers, and rights owners of "Milkshake" – who subsequently cleared the interpolation.
 Kelis voiced anger about this, claiming that the Neptunes made her sign an exploitative contract and that she should have been notified of the song's use in advance.
 In response, the interpolation was removed from "Energy".
 British tabloid The Sun claimed that English pop duo Right Said Fred said that Beyoncé did not seek permission to interpolate their 1991 single "I'm Too Sexy" on "Alien Superstar".
-In response, Beyoncé's representative said that the accusation is false, with permission being sought on May 11, 2022, and granted on June 15, and the duo subsequently spoke of their gratitude for being on the album on social media.
+In response, Beyoncé's representative said that the accusation is false, with permission being sought on May 11, 2022, and granted on June 15, noting that the duo had previously spoken of their gratitude for being on the album on social media.
+Other featured producers on the album include Skrillex, A. G. Cook, Nile Rodgers, Honey Dijon, and Green Velvet.

-The song "Heated" was met with criticism online for its use of the word "spaz" in its lyrics, which disability advocates said is an ableist slur.
-Other users online said that "spaz" has a different meaning in Black American English and is synonymous with "freaking out".
+Additionally, the song "Heated" was met with criticism online for its use of the word "spaz" in its lyrics, which, as Australian disability advocate Hannah Diviney pointed out, is an ableist slur, and other fans agreed.
+Other users online said that "spaz" has a different meaning in African-American English and is synonymous with "freaking out".
 Beyoncé announced the following day that the word would be removed from the song, with the word soon being replaced with "blast".